ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 #### Key Rotation using Attached JWS

-When rotating a key using Attached JWS, the message, which includes the new public key value or reference, is first signed with the old key using a JWS object with `typ` header value "gnap-binding-rotation+jws".
+When rotating a key using Attached JWS, the message, which includes the new public key value or reference, is first signed with the old key using a JWS object with `typ` header value "gnap-binding-rotation-jws".
 The value of the JWS object is then taken as the payload of a new JWS object, to be signed by the new key.

 # Resource Access Rights {#resource-access-rights}